zooniverse/user-string-getter/README.md

 npm install --save zooniverse-user-string-getter
 ```

-Now, in your `app/index.coffee` file (for hem projects), or your primary index file for other JavaScript projects, set up the library as in this CoffeeScript example:
+Now, in your `app/index.coffee` file (for hem projects), or your primary index file (for other JavaScript projects), set up the library as in this CoffeeScript example:
 ```
 # import any needed libraries
 User = require 'zooniverse/lib/models/user'